Raul-Coelho/Translucent-Test/README.md

 For development, ReactJs with Typescript was used on the front-end with Material UI to build the UI, following the Material Design specifications for Theme and Responsiveness.
 React-Redux and Redux-Saga were used for data and request management.

-To make the backend, Java was used with Spring Boot to create a REST API. we used a Docker container for our database and to deploy the application as well.
+To make the backend, Java was used with Spring Boot to create a REST API. was used a Docker container for our database and to deploy the application as well.
 The application has been Dockerized and documented with Swagger.
-You can access by following the next steps.

-# How To Excecute - Application
+# How To Excecute Application

 ## Before Excecute